 My name is Melissa and I'm an actor, writer, and teaching artist who never really left my playful seven year old self behind.
 I'm also passionate about sustainable creativity - we must take care of ourselves in a holistic way if we want to keep thriving as an artist.
 What does being creative mean to you?
 How do you play every day?
 This is a space for taking a break, a breath, and finding ways to flex our imagination and find the joy where we can.
 No one is going to present us with a ready made creative life--we have to step up and gift it to ourselves.
 I'm so glad you're here.

 Want to get blog posts delivered right to your inbox?
 Sign up to receive The Perpetual Visitor below and never miss creative conversation!

-Copyright © 2017 Melissa Bergstrom
+Copyright © 2020 by Melissa Bergstrom